oren/Blog/Microservice architecture/Post-Part2.md

 ### Design

 The design hasn't changed much.
 We will save the key-value pairs as a global map, and create a global mutex for concurrent access.
 We'll also add the ability to list all key-value pairs for debugging/analytical purposes.
+We will also add the ability to delete existing entries.

 First, let's create the structure: